tri3h/webserver/README.md

     * Required parameters:
         * token
         * draft_id
-        * image_type
-    * Also there should be an image "minor_photo" in base64
+    * Also there should be an image "minor_photo"
     * Return nothing in case of success

 - DELETE drafts/minor_photo